|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 The Story of a Missionary P.O.W.

-This is the memoirs of Anglican Father James Benson, who ran the Anglican Mission at Gona.
+This is the memoirs of Anglican priest James Benson at the Anglican Mission at Gona on the north coast of New Guinea.
 Wearing glasses and overweight, Father Benson is hardly who one would imagine to be a survivor and hero.
 Yet, his position would place him at the center of the war, and make him the unwilling part of an incredible story of military feats, and experiences as a prisoner of war of the Japanese for years.
 Through luck, compassion and his faith, he survived the war and went on to write his incredible experiences.

 The book begins with the climate of war around Gona, yet, the naive belief by missionary leaders that the war would either pass them by, or that the Japanese would ignore or treat religious people with respect.
 They concluded they had nothing to fear, and as whites in the islands were order to Australia, they felt a special mission to continue their religious work, and not abandon their flocks.
 With Benson were two sisters: Mavis Parkins (teacher) and May Hayman (nurse).

 Soon war entered their lives.
 First, a downed American pilot, Wesley Dickinson bailed out of B-25C 41-12491 near Gona and stayed at the mission until his evacuation.
-On July 6, 1942 P-400 Airacobra AP377 piloted by Welker crashed near Gona mission and Benson buried his body.
+On July 6, 1942 bailing out at low level, P-400 Airacobra AP377 piloted by Welker crashed near Gona Mission.
+Afterwards, Benson found his body and buried his body.

 Next, came Japanese air attacks and landing at Gona.
 At first he wanted to surrender, but decided for the protection of the sisters to join a group of Australian soldiers and downed Allied airmen to try to escape inland to safety.